 Food Act 2006.
 It also provides information on vaccination requirements for services.

-Department of Human Services supports eligible families with the cost of education and care through the payment of childcare assistance.
+Services Australia supports eligible families with the cost of education and care through the payment of childcare assistance.
 Childcare assistance is administered under the Australian Government's Family Assistance Law.
 Subsidies include the Child Care Subsidy and the Additional Child Care Subsidy.

 Blue Card Services